-Thankfully, in the post-Newman era, Queensland’s government recognised the importance of a renewable energy powered future, setting a target of one million solar rooftop installations or 3,000 megawatts of total PV capacity installed across the state by 2020; a goal it has given a red-hot go.
+Thankfully, in the post-Newman era, Queensland’s government recognised the importance of a renewable energy powered future, setting a target of one million solar rooftop installations or 3,000 megawatts of total PV capacity installed across the state by 2020, which was given a red-hot go.

 Brisbane has survived a number of major tragedies such as flooding in recent years.
 These freak weather patterns have been linked by some to climate change due to carbon emissions produced by the burning of fossil fuel.

 Perhaps Brisbane folk know better than others the need to convert to renewable sources such as solar energy.
-The passion for installing solar panels in Brisbane by residents and businesses has been a driving force in Queensland evolving into the nation’s leading state in terms of the overall number of solar power systems installed – more than 700,000 PV systems installed at June 2020.
+The passion for installing solar panels in Brisbane by residents and businesses has been a driving force in Queensland evolving into the nation’s leading state in terms of the overall number of solar power systems installed – more than 856,000 PV systems installed as at the end of February 2022.

 Each kilowatt of solar panels installed in Brisbane will generate on average 4.2 kilowatt-hours of electricity a day.

 As at the end of December 2021, around 41.8% of Queensland’s homes have harnessed the sun’s energy by installing solar panels; taking more control over their electricity costs.
 This represents the highest rate of PV saturation in Australia.